01. History of Asbestos Use

 According to documents, Yarway was first named as a defendant in an asbestos lawsuit in 1991.
 Records show the majority of these original claims stemmed from asbestos use in the company’s gaskets and packing materials.

-Between 2007 and 2012, Yarway noted they faced 10,000 asbestos and mesothelioma lawsuits, which resulted in settlement totals of more than $125 million.
+Between 2007 and 2012, Yarway noted they faced 10,000 mesothelioma lawsuits, which resulted in asbestos settlement totals of more than $125 million.
 In 2013, the company filed for Chapter 11 bankruptcy protection to help protect itself from the severe costs of future claims.

 At the time of filing, Yarway contended that they had used all of the money from their insurance policies to pay the final claims and were unsure how to pay future claimants.
 They hoped to develop a reorganization plan that would create a trust fund for pending and future asbestos claims against them.